Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Experiments

 \paragraph{Training Data.} The SFT stage uses prompts from OpenThoughts-3~\cite{guha2025openthoughts}, with responses generated by the respective teacher model.
 For the OPD stage, we train on two domains.
 Mathematical reasoning uses DAPO-Math-17k~\cite{yu2025dapo}, which provides 17K competition-level math problems spanning a wide range of difficulty.
 Code generation uses a sampled 30K subset of EpiCoder-func-380k~\cite{wang2025epicoder}, which provides diverse function-level code synthesis problems.
 For each prompt, we sample a single response from $\pi_{\text{ref}}$ and precompute the corresponding teacher log-probabilities once prior to training, with no teacher server required during the OPD stage.

-\paragraph{Benchmarks.} For mathematical reasoning, we evaluate on AIME 2024~\cite{aimo2024aime}, AIME 2025~\cite{opencompass2025aime}, and HMMT 2025~\cite{balunovic2025matharena}.
-For code generation, we evaluate on LiveCodeBench v5 and v6~\cite{jain2024livecodebench}.
+\paragraph{Benchmarks.} For math reasoning, we evaluate on AIME 2024~\cite{aimo2024aime}, AIME 2025~\cite{opencompass2025aime}, and HMMT 2025~\cite{balunovic2025matharena}.
+For code reasoning, we evaluate on LiveCodeBench v5 and v6~\cite{jain2024livecodebench}.
 In all evaluations, we set the temperature to 0.6, top-$p$ to 0.95, and the maximum generation length to 32,768 for math benchmarks and 40,960 for coding benchmarks.
 We sample 32 solutions per problem for math benchmarks and 4 solutions per problem for code benchmarks, reporting the average pass@1.

 \paragraph{Training Settings.} The SFT stage is implemented using LlamaFactory~\cite{zheng2024llamafactory} and the OPD stage is implemented using slime~\cite{slime2025}.
 The OPD stage is trained for 150 steps, which we find sufficient for convergence as shown in Figure~\ref{fig:dyn_aime}.
 Standard OPD and \methodterm share identical training settings in the OPD stage, differing only in the source of rollouts that standard OPD samples rollouts online from the current student while \methodterm reuses rollouts precomputed from $\pi_{\text{ref}}$ before training begins.
 Full hyperparameter details are provided in Appendix~\ref{app:hyperparams}.